The Open Parameter Becomes the Cooperation Switch

 This also cautions against naive transparency politics.
 Exposing weights, prompts, parameters, tool cards, or policy files does not by itself produce cooperation.
 A multi-agent system needs a tested mechanism by which those exposed structures change incentives.
 Otherwise, transparency is a public window into a machine that remains strategically closed.

 For agent governance, the useful artifact is not a vague cooperation score.
 It is a record of the interaction model: base game, available actions, observed internal descriptions, semantics map, learning rule, coupling strength, robustness range, and failure cases.
-That record belongs next to AI cooperation regimes and agent standard governance graphs.
+That record belongs next to AI cooperation regimes, agent standard governance graphs, agent observability, and AI safety cases.

 Limits